Apha

 How to Reapply

-• If your application is denied, you may resubmit an application one year from the date of denial.
-A second filing fee must be paid at that time.
-If you are invited to the applicant school and fail to make a passing grade, you may re-apply immediately.
+• If you are invited to the applicant school and fail to make a passing grade, you may re-apply immediately.
 Reapplying will require an apprentice applicant to apprentice with four additional judges and a regular applicant to submit new references.
 If you fail to pass the second time, you must wait one year to reapply.
+Additional filing fees must be paid at the time of re-application.

 SHARE THIS